HGARgG-0710/math-expressions.js/README.md

 ## Current Status

-It is currently in development, so many things may (and most probably will) change.
+It is currently in late-development, testing, documentation and polishing stages (v1.0).

 The previous versions all had terrible amount of bugs due to not having been tested thoroughly enough (though later ones have slightly less...).